 In 2018, after years of pressure from this advocate and others, the EPA admitted that its risk assessments on biosolids were incomplete.
 Unfortunately, tons of biosolids are still dumped on land every day in the U.S. and beyond because of the EPA’s fraudulent risk assessment on biosolids.
 The risk assessments on reclaimed wastewater have the same problem, but that practice also continues.

 Unfortunately, most of this infectious waste is recycled as fertilizer on farms, ranches, gardens, parks, golf courses and school grounds where the prions and other pathogens can kill again.
 The wastewater also is being reclaimed and reused.
 It’s contaminating food and water supplies with deadly prions now.
 It’s been going on for years.

-In my opinion, the global prion pandemic is so bad that it has been spreading from humans to wildlife and livestock through human waste streams for years.
-The dumping of human sewage, also known as biosolids, has spawned cases of chronic wasting disease (CWD) around the world.
+The global prion pandemic has been spreading from humans to wildlife and livestock through human waste streams.
+The dumping of human sewage, also known as biosolids, has contributed to chronic wasting disease (CWD) and mad cow disease around the world.

 In deer, elk and reindeer, prion disease is called chronic wasting disease.
 Sure, they can transmit it back and forth to each other.
 They also can transmit it back to humans via their meat and other byproducts.
 Infected wildlife also can infect soil, surface water runoff and groundwater.
 The same cycle of life applies to livestock.

 The neurotoxins found in sewage, including heavy metals, also are contributing to the global spike in autism, which follows the same timing and trajectory as the spike in neurodegenerative disease among adults.